-Rates are just ratios.
-Here are a four problems exploring rates.
+In fact, rates are just ratios in disguise.
+Here are a four GMAT practice problems exploring rates and ratios.
 Remember: no calculator!

 1) Someone on a skateboard is traveling 12 miles per hour.
 How many feet does she travel in 10 seconds?
 (1 mile = 5280 feet)

 2) At 12:00 noon, a machine, operating at a fixed rate, starts processing a large set of identical items.
 At 1:45 p.m., the twenty-first item has just been processed, and 15 have not yet been processed.
 At what time will all 36 items be processed?

 (C) 3:27 pm

 (D) 4:13 pm

 3) An importer wants to purchase N high quality cameras from Germany and sell them in Japan.
 The cost in Germany of each camera is E euros.
 He will sell them in Japan at Y yen per camera, which will bring in a profit, given that the exchange rate is C yen per euro.
 Given the exchange rate of D US dollars per euro, and given that profit = (revenue) – (cost), which of the following represents his profit in dollars?

 (C) ND((Y/C) – E)

 (E) ND(Y – E)/C

 4) Machine A and machine B process the same work at different rates.
 Machine C processes work as fast as Machines A & B combined.
 Machine D processes work three times as fast as Machine C; Machine D’s work rate is also exactly four times Machine B’s rate.
 Assume all four machines work at fixed unchanging rates.
 If Machine A works alone on a job, it takes 5 hours and 40 minutes.
 If all four machines work together on the same job simultaneously, how long will it take all of them to complete it?